The site where Skylar Neese was murdered

 That night, the girls brought knives, a shovel, and cleaning supplies.
 They also had a spare change of clothes.
 All in all, it appears as though the two teenagers put a considerable amount of thought into the crime.

-After picking up their "friend", Eddy drove northwest and crossed the state border.
-They then stopped at this rural road in the south of Pennsylvania.
+After picking up their "friend", Eddy drove northwest, crossed the state border, and then stopped at this rural road in the south of Pennsylvania.